sseering/book/en/configuration.md

 ### Listing all variables

-Runing the `config` command without any arguments will show a table of the current configuration settings:
+Running the `config` command without any arguments will show a table of the current configuration settings:

 ```
 > config